tc39/proposal-slice-notation/README.md

 Is the above creating a new array with values `[1, 3]` or is it creating a bound method?

-### Can the upper bound, lower bound or the step argument be arbitrary Expressions?
+### Can the upper bound, lower bound or the step argument be an arbitrary Expression?

-Currently the proposal restricts them to be an IdentifierReference or DecimalDigits.
+Currently the proposal (arbitrarily) restricts them to be an IdentifierReference or DecimalDigits.